The Vengeful Elephant, and Journalism's Clickshare Problem

 Case in point: the unusually vengeful elephant of Odisha.

-While the poachers’s assistant accusation seems to have emerged ex nihilo from TikTok1, the other two main aspects of this telling are fairly close to the majority narrative pushed by the western press.
+While the poachers’s assistant accusation seems to have emerged ex nihilo from TikTok1, the other two main claims in this version hew fairly close to the majority narrative pushed by the press.
 Most outlets claimed that:

 An elephant trampled Maya Murmu to death

-Leaving aside questions of insensitivity for a moment (an impoverished elderly woman died and several village buildings were destroyed), this would indeed be a remarkable story.
+Leaving aside the larger questions of insensitivity for a moment, this would indeed be a remarkable story.
 Elephants have a popular reputation as peaceful and wise, with their long memories more often associated with remembered goods than naked vengeance.
 To have one go so far off script is at the very least interesting.

 Or rather it would be interesting if it were true.

-As to how this story arrived on Twitter:
+As to how this particular story made its way to Twitter:

 The Press Trust of India released a sketchy five-paragraph newswire summary, which auto-published on ThePrint India at 11:01am on Saturday, June 11th.
 It mentioned a single elephant, and included the anecdote about the pyre.

-The Daily Mail then did a minimal rewrite of The Independent’s piece, which they published at 8:13am on the 13th.
+The Daily Mail also did a minimal rewrite of The Independent’s piece, which they published at 8:13am on the 13th.

 These rehashes were the journalistic equivalent of retweeting.
 None offered new reporting.
-All they added were invented narrative details—eg. that the elephant “appeared out of nowhere:”, “barrel[ed] toward her”, etc.
+All they added were invented narrative details—eg. that the elephant “appeared out of nowhere” and “barrel[ed] toward her”, etc.

-But as these versions circulated on Twitter and the legend grew, other outlets then joined in belatedly.
+As these versions circulated on Twitter and the legend grew, a second wave of outlets then joined in:

 The Economic Times (India) posted a generally incoherent2 and hyperbolic take on 7:32am on the 14th, citing unspecified and unlinked reports.
 But they did add one new important detail: they mentioned a herd of nearby elephants (vs. a single elephant that allegedly strayed ~175km from its sanctuary).